-- Microsoft Accessibility information (Windows 7, Windows 8, Windows 10, Microsoft Office) - Google Products accessibility information (Android, Chrome, Google Apps) - Assistive Technologies sorted by impairment type - Assistive Technology Industry Association (ATIA)
+- Microsoft Accessibility information (Windows 7, Windows 8, Windows 10, Microsoft Office) - Google Products accessibility information (Android, Chrome, Google Apps)

 Standards and legislation

 Countries worldwide are enacting regulations to improve access to products and services for persons with disabilities.
 These regulations are historically applicable to telecommunications products and services, PCs and printers with certain communications and video playback features, their associated user documentation, and their customer support.